-The most innovate feature of these laptops may be the wide color gamut display.
-In essence, this is arguably the most advanced display currently available to consumers.
+In essence, this is arguably the one of the most advanced display currently available to consumers.
 The outstanding resolution places this device in its own league, and it is highly impressive, especially for the machine’s size.
 However, to achieve the maximum desired effect one has to adjust the screen to the somewhat awkward aspect ratio of 3:2.
 On the other hand, this vertically oriented perspective may come in handy when considering specific applications.

 There are many Windows-oriented touch screen options.
 However, the Surface Book distinguishes itself by its ability for professional video production.
 The high specifications and dedicated GPU enhance the overall performance of the Surface Book, making it a top choice for many consumers.